Work About Resume ↗ Contact

 Building the New IA

 Card sorting insights drove a new abstract IA and sitemap.
 I then applied Label Scoring — evaluating each proposed label against five criteria: Well-known, Easy, Real, Brief, and Representative.
 Labels scoring 0–2 required changes; labels scoring 4–5 were kept.
-This systematic approach removed guesswork from navigation decisions.

 Tree Testing — Validation